Vinnie Pasquantino Player Props: Royals vs. Rangers

 Vinnie Pasquantino At The Plate

-- Pasquantino leads Kansas City with 11 hits and an OBP of .413, plus a team-best slugging percentage of .500.
+- Among the qualifying batters, he ranks 82nd in batting average, while his on-base percentage ranks 45th and he is 38th in slugging.

-- Among the qualified hitters in MLB action, his batting average ranks 72nd, his on-base percentage ranks 38th, and he is 62nd in the league in slugging.
+- In 62.5% of his 16 games this season, Pasquantino has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in one of 12 games, and in 2.2% of his plate appearances.
+- He has gone deep in 18.8% of his games this year, and 4.8% of his chances at the plate.

-- Pasquantino has driven in a run in three games this season (25.0%), but has had no multiple-RBI games.
+- Pasquantino has driven in a run in five games this year (31.3%), including one multiple-RBI game.

-- He has scored in four of 12 games so far this season.
+- He has scored at least one run six times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.